COVID-19 Travel Information

 Travelers flying from Japan to Hawaii should review the CDC order for international travelers.

 A 14-day mandatory quarantine is currently in effect for travelers arriving in Korea.
-In addition, starting as of Jan.
-8, 2021 KST, all foreign travelers need to take a PCR test 72 hours prior to flight departure and present a negative test result upon arrival.
+In addition, all travelers, including South Korean Nationals, need to take a PCR test 72 hours prior to flight departure and present a negative test result upon arrival.
+Please note that there are penalties of KRW 2M for travelers who have not provided proper documentation of their negative COVID-19 result or who provide a positive COVID-19 test result upon arrival at the quarantine station.
+Some travelers will be able to bypass quarantine, provided that they meet the below requirements.
 Read more.

-Travelers flying from Korea to Hawaii should review the CDC order for international travelers.
+Travelers flying from French Polynesia to Hawaii should review the CDC order for international travelers and, if necessary, check French Polynesia’s re-entry requirements for return travel.
+Travelers can also reference Tahiti Tourism’s Covid-19 information page for Hawaii-bound travelers.

 - Tickets (including award flights) purchased between March 1 and Dec.
 31, 2020: No change fees for any changes made before the ticket expires.
 Tickets under this waiver are valid for up to two years from the original date of purchase.
 Please note that a fare difference may apply for each change that is made.